Blog Off-Topic

 Can’t Get Passed The Interview

 Why do we struggle with interviews?
 Well, there are several reasons why.
 The person can take the questions too literally.
-The question ‘tell me about yourself’ could be the reason why we struggle with the interview.
+The question ‘Tell me about yourself’ could be the reason why we struggled with the interview.
 This question most likely is, to sum up, your previous employment or how you feel you fit the job.

 The person will think the tell me about yourself question is, to sum up, some facts about them like where they’re from.
 When a friend wants you to tell them about yourself, they want to know some interesting things about you.